-Stopword Removal (SR): We remove stopwords from the context as specified by the NLTK library.
+Stopword Removal (SR): We remove stopwords from the context.
 Stopwords are commonly occurring words (viz. "the", "are", "to", etc.) that are assumed to have limited context specific information.
 Removal of such words should ideally not alter the response of an LLM if the LLM is certain of the answer.
 An example of this is seen in Table 1 fifth row, where the stopwords are striked out.
 We ensured that the negative words were not removed as they would change the meaning of the sentence.